Bitcoin Uses Less Energy Than Banking | Bitcoin Myths #1 | AllRoadsBitcoin

 Bitcoin Uses Less Energy Than Banking.
 The Headlines Skip That Part.

-Bitcoin uses approximately 138 terawatt-hours of electricity per year, less than half the global banking system’s 263 TWh and well below gold mining’s roughly 240 TWh.
+Bitcoin uses approximately 138 terawatt-hoursA terawatt-hour is one trillion watt-hours, the unit used to measure the yearly electricity use of a whole country or industry. of electricity per year, less than half the global banking system’s 263 TWh and well under gold mining’s roughly 240 TWh.
 More than half of that energy now comes from sustainable sources, including stranded renewables, curtailed hydro, and nuclear power.
-Bitcoin’s proof-of-work mechanism uses energy deliberately: it is what makes the network decentralized and censorship-resistant.
+Bitcoin’s proof-of-work mechanism uses energy on purpose.
+It is what makes the network decentralized and censorship-resistant.

 How Bitcoin Mining Uses Flared Natural Gas

-Flared natural gas (gas burned off at oil wells because there’s no pipeline to carry it) is one of the dirtiest forms of energy waste on the planet.
-That gas is now being routed into Bitcoin mining operations instead of into the sky.
-Crusoe Energy’s technology combusts methane at 99.89% efficiency, compared to around 93% from standard flaring.
-The result is a net reduction in emissions.
+Flared natural gasGas that surfaces during oil drilling and gets burned off on site, because no pipeline exists to carry it to market. is one of the dirtiest forms of energy waste on the planet.
+That gas is now being routed into Bitcoin mining rigs instead of into the sky.
+On-site rigs burn the same methane at 99.89% efficiency, against roughly 93% for a standard flare, which cuts net emissions from the well.
 Some Bitcoin mining is literally cleaning up the energy industry’s waste.
+Source: Braiins, mining Bitcoin with stranded gas

 Bitcoin Energy Use Compared to Banking and Gold Mining

 Armored trucks idle through city traffic to move paper cash.
 ATM networks glow through the night across every timezone.
 Bank data centers run cooling systems around the clock.
 Gold mining blasts open landscapes, uses cyanide leaching, and burns diesel across operations on every continent.
 The World Gold Council estimated the gold industry’s Scope 1 and 2 emissions at over 100 million tonnes of CO₂ equivalent in a single year.
+Source: World Gold Council

 Nobody calls gold environmentally irresponsible.
 Nobody demands that banks justify their kilowatt-hours.
 Bitcoin’s energy use gets scrutinized more aggressively than many older systems it competes with.
 Some of that scrutiny reflects legitimate environmental concern.
 Some of it reflects unfamiliarity with what Bitcoin actually does and why its design requires energy in the first place.